wiesenthal/traffic-map/README.md

 - **Tailwind CSS** for styling
 - **React Query** for data fetching

-To add more features or modify the grid sampling, check the `/src/server/api/routers/traffic.ts` file.
+To add more features, modify the destination management system, or adjust the grid sampling, check the `/src/server/api/routers/traffic.ts` file and the destination manager component.